legoandmars/GorillaCosmetics/README.md

 ![An example of a custom gorilla](https://user-images.githubusercontent.com/34404266/108779287-7c9a8400-751b-11eb-8a9c-e279aaddf6dc.png)

-# Usage
+## Installation

 If your game isn't modded with BepinEx, DO THAT FIRST!
 Simply go to the [latest BepinEx release](https://github.com/BepInEx/BepInEx/releases) and extract BepinEx_x64_VERSION.zip directly into your game's folder, then run the game once to install BepinEx properly.

 Next, go to the [latest release of this mod](https://github.com/legoandmars/GorillaCosmetics/releases/latest) and extract it directly into your game's folder.
 Make sure it's extracted directly into your game's folder and not into a subfolder!

 The mod is now installed!

+## Configuration

  If you'd like to change what cosmetics you have selected, run the game once to generate a config found in `Gorilla Tag/BepInEx/config/GorillaCosmetics.cfg`

 The config should be mostly self-explanatory, but here's a quick rundown of what each option does:
 ```